mpi4py/mpi4py/docs/source/usrman/tutorial.rst

   You have to use **all-lowercase** methods (of the :class:`Comm` class), like :meth:`send()`, :meth:`recv()`, :meth:`bcast()`.
-An object to be sent is passed as a paramenter to the communication call, and the received object is simply the return value.
+An object to be sent is passed as a parameter to the communication call, and the received object is simply the return value.

   The :meth:`isend()` and :meth:`irecv` methods return